Governing Council

 The CPA Governing Council

-The CPA’s governing body has up to nine Selected and Fellow member councilors, who are proposed and voted for by the membership to serve for a term of three years.
+The CPA’s governing body has up to nine Selected and Fellow member councillors, who are proposed and voted for by the membership to serve for a term of three years.
 The honorary officers of Chair, Vice chair, Treasurer and Secretary are appointed by Council to serve for one year at the first meeting after the AGM.
 Occasionally Council may co-opt members from outside the membership, who might bring in specific expertise.

-The Associate membership is represented on Council by a non voting councilor.
+The Associate membership is represented on Council by a non voting councillor.
 Council is responsible for the selection of new members, and for all the activities of the association and it’s companies through their respective sub committees and boards.
 Council is also supported by the Members and Associates Advisory Committee(MAAC), which organises lectures, studio visits, workshops and other activities.
 MAAC is mainly composed of volunteer Associate members.

 Billy Adams